Criminal Investigator Training Program Guide

 Anybody who wants to become a forensic science technician will typically need to earn a degree.
 One option is to get a degree in a natural science like biology or chemistry and then get some additional education in forensic science.
 Another option is to pursue a focused degree in forensic science or forensic technology at a crime scene investigator school.
 That way, you can learn everything in just one program.

 Aside from the crime scene investigator education requirements that you'll need to meet, you also might need to pass an exam that tests your proficiency.
 In some jurisdictions, you can't perform casework independently or testify in court unless you pass such as exam.
 But, usually, that part only comes after receiving plenty of on-the-job crime scene investigator training.
-Other requirements, such as licensing or certification, vary widely between different jurisdictions.
+Other requirements, such as licensing or certification, vary widely among different jurisdictions.

 How to Become a Public Detective or Criminal Investigator